 Are the dangerous?
 Yes, yes, yes!

-Because they are somewhat of a local secret, I won’t disclose exactly where the caves are located, however if you spend just a little time googling them, you should be able to figure it out.
+Because they are somewhat of a local secret, I won’t disclose exactly where the caves are located, however, if you spend just a little time googling them, you should be able to figure it out.
 Once you arrive to the beach and head off towards the caves, don’t get discouraged if you don’t come upon them really quick.
-It is a bit of walk, but just continue to follow the sound of crashing waves and underground laughter.
+It is a bit of a walk, but just continue to follow the sound of crashing waves and underground laughter.

 Once you arrive to the caves, you will have a few different options on how to get down to them.
-I saw at least two holes you could climb down in to, while I saw others choose to jump off the end of the rocks and swim into the caves.
+I saw at least two holes you could climb down into, while I saw others choose to jump off the end of the rocks and swim into the caves.
 If you decide to enter these caves (which I don’t recommend unless you have others with you and are fully aware of your body’s capabilities) please stay aware of the water, the tide level, how the water is coming in and out of the caves, and how others in the cave seem to be reacting to the water and their experience.

 It was a bit of a challenge, but I did manage to climb down into the caves, with lots of assistance from my husband.
 The water was not as calm as I would have liked, so we didn’t go out very far into the caves, nor did we stay down there very long.

 The caves themselves are gorgeous and offer great photo opportunities.
-They are like nothing I have ever seen before, but the space is much smaller than I expected and they are much more well known then I would have anticipated.
-Most likely you will find lots of people looking for the caves and once down in the caves you will be surrounded by the echoes and laughter of other explorers such as yourself.
+They are like nothing I have ever seen before, but the space is much smaller than I expected and they are much more well known than I would have anticipated.
+Most likely you will find lots of people looking for the caves and once down in the caves, you will be surrounded by the echoes and laughter of other explorers such as yourself.
 It is not the relaxing, magical experience I was expecting.

 On top of that the caves are not really near anything else.
 Unless you are staying at Aulani or one of the other west side accommodations, or planning to make a day trip out of the west side of the island, I wouldn’t recommend making the trip out there just for these caves.